Women drinking tea in the garden. Memory Care. Dementia Care. Respite Care. Hospice care. Assisted living for dementia.

 Preparing for the Transition to Assisted Living: A Family Checklist

-Daughter hugging her mother while preparing a checklist for the transition to assisted living.
+Daughter pushing her senior father in a wheelchair during the transition to assisted living

 7 Essential Steps for a Smooth Transition to Assisted Living